Geneva County, Alabama: Government and politics

-Much like the state and the rest of the Deep South, Geneva County was locked for the Democrats before 1964, except when powerful anti-Catholic and Prohibitionist feelings directed against "wet" Democratic nominee Al Smith allowed Herbert Hoover to win in 1928 by 48 votes.
+Much like the state and the rest of the Deep South, Geneva County was locked for the Democrats before 1964, until Herbert Hoover won against Democrat nominee Al Smith in 1928 by 48 votes.
 However, ever since 1980, Geneva County has been a Republican stronghold.
 The last Democrat to carry the county was Deep South native Jimmy Carter in 1976.

-Geneva is also noteworthy for being the best county in the country for segregationist and Alabama native George Wallace in the 1968 election, where his main support was from the Deep South and was strongest in the Wiregrass and Piney Woods regions.
+Geneva is also noteworthy for being the best county in the country for Alabama native George Wallace in the 1968 election, where his main support was from the Deep South and was strongest in the Wiregrass and Piney Woods regions.

+Education

+There are two school districts including parts of the county: Geneva City School District and Geneva County School District.